ericroku/my-tweet-app-gke/README.md

 3. A GKE Kubernetes cluster
 4. Your GKE access key that is allowed to manage the GKE cluster.
 5. A Lacework instance and an inline scanner token that can be used for the security scan.
-6. A DockerHub account that can be used to save your images build via Github Actions.
+6. A GAR Repo that can be used to save your images build via Github Actions.

 ### Create a Lacework Inline Scanner